 Here are answers to questions about elimination diets, supplements, and foods that may ease symptoms of the disorder.

 What Is an ADHD diet?

 It may include the foods you eat and any nutritional supplements you may take.
 Ideally, your eating habits would help the brain work better and lessen symptoms, such as restlessness or lack of focus.
 You may hear about these choices that you could focus on:

 ADHD diets haven't been researched a lot.
-Data is limited and results are mixed.
-Many health experts, though, think that what you eat and drink may play a role in helping symptoms.
+Data is limited, and results are mixed.
+Many health experts, though, think that what you eat and drink may help ease symptoms.